jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 as the single-cycle cpu commit trace for every binary.

-By comparing the traces, you can figure out the problematic cycle, and use the single stepper to step to that cycle and see what happened.
+By comparing the traces, you can figure out the problematic cycle, and use the single stepper to step to that cycle and see what happened in that cycle.

 ### Hints